 Bacteria of the genus Bartonella are parasites that can be transmitted to humans via insect bites and animal scratches, resulting in an infection known as “bartonellosis.”
 Cat-scratch disease and trench fever are forms of bartonellosis caused by different Bartonella species infecting humans.
 Bartonella bacteria can cause lesions to pop up in the skin and internal organs.
 To provide themselves with a safe habitat, the bacteria bring about an increase in the number of “vascular endothelial” cells (cells that line the interior of blood vessels), which hide themselves from the host immune system and stimulate the creation of new blood vessels, through a process called “angiogenesis.”

-Previous studies on Bartonella henselae (B. henselae for short), the bacterium responsible for cat-scratch disease, have shown that it can directly “inject” proteins that inhibit programmed cell death (apoptosis) into the endothelial cells.
+Previous studies on Bartonella henselae (B. henselae for short), the bacterium responsible for the cat-scratch disease, have shown that it can directly “inject” proteins that inhibit programmed cell death (apoptosis) into the endothelial cells.
 However, B. henselae can also promote angiogenesis without directly contacting endothelial cells, which implies that the bacterium can secrete a bioactive substance that takes on the duty of kick-starting angiogenesis.

 In a new study published in Nature Communications, a team of scientists led by Senior Assistant Professor Kentaro Tsukamoto and Professor Yohei Doi of Fujita Health University, Japan, have identified that this bioactive substance is actually a protein.
 They have also named this protein as Bartonella angiogenic factor A, or “BafA” for short.
 This is the very first report of a vascular endothelial growth factor (VEGF for short)-like protein produced by bacteria.